google/applied-machine-learning-intensive/v2/06_other_models/07_xgboost/slides.md

 <!--
 So what is "gradient boosting"?

 This just means that the algorithm uses a gradient to try to find the appropriate number of "boosts" to provide.
-You don't say: "I want five levels of boosting across my forests".
+You don't say, "I want five levels of boosting across my forests."
 Instead, you let a gradient descent algorithm determine the makeup and number of random forests in this model.
 -->

 ---